jwn8175/sp24-cs184-final-project/README.md

 ### Filters

-1. Implement the Kuwahara filter
+1. Implement the anisotropic Kuwahara filter
 2. Implement the Voronoi filter

 ### General

-Implement some command line functionality to allow the user to specify filter type.
+Implement some command line functionality to allow the user to specify input image and filter type.